bodrick/awesome/TOPICS.md

 *   [eikek/docspell](https://github.com/eikek/docspell) - Assist in organizing your piles of documents, resulting from scanners, e-mails and other sources with miminal effort.
 *   [azukaar/Cosmos-Server](https://github.com/azukaar/Cosmos-Server) - ☁️ The Most Secure and Easy Selfhosted Home Server.
 Take control of your data and privacy without sacrificing security and stability  (Authentication, anti-DDOS, anti-bot)
 *   [lunary-ai/lunary](https://github.com/lunary-ai/lunary) - The production toolkit for LLMs.
 Observability, prompt management and evaluations.
-*   [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️Self-hosted collaborative bookmark manager to collect, organize, and preserve webpages.
+*   [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️Self-hosted collaborative bookmark manager to collect, organize, and preserve webpages and articles.
 *   [Kovah/LinkAce](https://github.com/Kovah/LinkAce) - LinkAce is a self-hosted archive to collect links of your favorite websites.
 *   [AdrienPoupa/docker-compose-nas](https://github.com/AdrienPoupa/docker-compose-nas) - Simple Docker Compose NAS featuring Sonarr, Radarr, Prowlarr, Jellyfin, qBittorrent, PIA VPN and Traefik with SSL support
 *   [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!